Ankang-Wei/MI-RGC/README.md

 ## MI-RGC

-Code and Datasets for "MI-RGC: Mutual information-based feature augmentation for predicting phage-host interactions with regional graph convolution"
+Code and Datasets for "MI-RGC: A novel framework for predicting phage-host interactions via feature augmentation and regional graph convolution"

 #### Developers